 For instance, at the time of flooding, the most reasonable method to use would be the float method.
-A current meter used in that scenario, if it can be used at all, would easily be destroyed.
-It would also be too much of a risk to use expensive equipment such as the ADCP in those situations.
-Even the float method has its drawbacks at high flows; the float can easily be
+A current meter used in that scenario, if it can be used at all, would easily be

 In scenarios other than flood events, measurements by current meters and ADCP's are the best methods to use.
 The ADCP gives the most accurate results with proper set-up, although current meters are the best, less costly alternative.